 At Brooklyn College, full-time faculty are asked to set aside two or three regular office hours on campus each week during the semester.
 Departments assign office space to help faculty meet this responsibility.
 Adjunct and other part-time faculty exempt from the professional hour have no obligatory office hours, although most departments assign them appropriate space to conduct such activities.
-Many adjuncts who wish to improve their teaching effectiveness hold office hours on their own time before or after class.
+Many adjuncts hold office hours on their own time before or after class.